EN / TH

 Inspiring

-With the intent to promote sustainable tourism and responsibility among its stakeholders, the Journey D programme by Thai AirAsia has changed overtime according to current circumstances.
+With the intent to promote sustainable tourism and responsibility among its stakeholders, the Journey D programme by Thai AirAsia has changed over time according to current circumstances.

 Community Development Strategies and Practices